-This pass entitles student to turn in any homework assignment up to one week late OR revise an F grade assignment.
-Simply attach pass to assignment and turn it in before the one-week grace period.
+Pass entitles student to turn in any homework assignment up to one week late OR revise an F grade assignment.
+Attach pass to assignment and submit before the one-week grace period ends.
 Do NOT duplicate.
 Nontransferable.

-EXPIRES: April 11, 2014
+EXPIRES: October 29, 2015